UN-OCHA/taas/README.md

 [![Image Layers](https://images.microbadger.com/badges/image/unocha/taas.svg)](https://microbadger.com/images/unocha/taas)

-This code that powers the UN Office for the Coordination of Humanitarian Affairs (UN-OCHA) Taxnonomy as a Service APIs.
+This code that powers the UN Office for the Coordination of Humanitarian Affairs (UN-OCHA) Taxonomy as a Service APIs.

 ## Requirements